matomatical/neuRL/README.md

   ![Learning rate stability scheme fits neural data](plots/learning_rate_stability.png)

-  *Dat α, so fit!*---I should learn how to do error bars and regression tests.
+  What a fit!---I should learn how to do error bars and regression tests.
 But not today!

-* `Imputation-Direct.ipynb` for an alternative to DeepMind's optimisation- based imputation method, which should be vastly more computationally efficient (see `Imputation-Optimisation.ipynb` for my reproduction of their method).
+* `Imputation-Direct.ipynb` and `Imputation-PolyLogit` for some attempts at an alternative to DeepMind's optimisation-based imputation strategy, which should be vastly more computationally efficient but are still having some trouble with accuracy and stability
+  (see `Imputation-Optimisation.ipynb` for my reproduction of their method), and `ImputationStability.ipynb` for some demonstrations of these methods.

 * `NamingAsymmetries.ipynb` for some thoughts about a good term for this tau thing floating around---'attitude'? 'outlook'?---and on how it should be